Raised Leg Hams

 START POSITION: The Classic Pilates Start Position

-NOTES: This exercise really isn’t difficult and can be seen as a convenient alternative to many other effective Hamstring exercises.
+This exercise is not particularly challenging and can be viewed as a convenient alternative to many other practical Hamstring exercises.
 Why convenient?
-Because it can be easily included into a Pilates floor (mat) session, and it’s manageable for beginners.
+It can be easily included in a Pilates floor (mat) session, and it’s manageable for beginners.
 It is also ultra safe for the back because the back is fully supported throughout (by the floor).

-Lying on your back with knees bent and feet flat on floor.
-Raise one leg (as you do this increase the knee bend because this removes stress from the lower back).
-You can slide your lower leg forwards to a straighter position if you prefer.
-Now straighten the leg so that your toes are directly above your forehead.
-The next and last bit must be done very slowly because this is where the majority of the stretch pressure comes from – turn your ankle so that your heel comes up and your toes come down – toes to point at the floor behind your head.
-Hold for a few seconds and then relax with a big bend of the knee, and do the other leg.
+Lying on your back with knees bent and feet flat on the floor.
+Raise one leg (as you do this, increase the knee bend, as this helps remove stress from the lower back).
+You can slide your lower leg forward to a straighter position if you prefer.
+Now, straighten the leg so that your toes are directly above your forehead.
+The next and final step must be performed very slowly, as this is where the majority of the stretch pressure originates.
+Turn your ankle so that your heel comes up and your toes come down, with your toes pointing at the floor behind your head.
+Hold for a few seconds and then relax with a significant bend in the knee, and repeat with the other leg.